DV

 What is the difference between DGRO and NOBL?

-DGRO (iShares Core Dividend Growth ETF) tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket approach, while NOBL (ProShares S&P 500 Dividend Aristocrats ETF) tracks S&P 500 Dividend Aristocrats Index with a dividend income approach.
+DGRO (iShares Core Dividend Growth ETF) tracks Morningstar US Dividend Growth Index, while NOBL (ProShares S&P 500 Dividend Aristocrats ETF) tracks S&P 500 Dividend Aristocrats Index.
 They are issued by iShares and ProShares respectively.

 Can I hold both DGRO and NOBL?